Income trusts provide a way for individuals whose income exceeds the Medicaid monthly limit to still qualify for Medicaid services.

 Which States Allow Qualifying Income Trusts

 It’s important to note that not all states allow the use of QIT’s to qualify for Medicaid.
 Some states allow what is called a Medicaid “Income Spend-Down,” which allows a senior to qualify for Medicaid by “spending down” excess monthly income on medical care.
+(This may also be referred to as a medically needy pathway).
 Once a senior has “spent down” their income to the qualifying limit, one is eligible for Medicaid.

 Establishing a Qualifying Income Trust